 3. Credible connector

 As well as being able to communicate effectively, you need to show KPMG recruiters that you can go a step further and create connections with other people (colleagues and clients alike).
 They want to see that you’re listening to other people and understanding what they are saying as well (both their verbal and non-verbal signals).
-The group exercise at Launch Pad will provide a great opportunity to demonstrate your interpersonal skills.

 4. Critical thinker

 If you work at KPMG you’ll be helping to solve clients’ problems through the analysis and interpretation of complex information.
 You’ll need to be able to understand situations and come up with solutions.
-Your performance in the online assessments – both when you apply and the additional test you will take during the Lunch Pad assessment day – should go a long way to demonstrating your critical thinking ability.
+Your performance in the online assessments – both when you apply and the additional test you will take during the Virtual Launch Pad assessment day – should go a long way to demonstrating your critical thinking ability.